 While a cell phone can be a valuable tool, it can also be a huge distraction in the classroom.

-The general school policy regarding cell phone use is that it may be used by 7-12 grade students before and after school, during breaks between classes, and during breakfast and at lunch.
+The general school policy regarding cell phone use is that it may be used by 7-12 grade students before and after school, during breaks between classes, during breakfast, and at lunch.
 It may not be used during class time unless the teacher has given permission for use.

-If a student is found to be using a cell phone during times that are prohibited for use, the phone will be confiscated, placed in a labeled envelope, and delivered to the office.
+If a student is found to be using a cell phone during times that are prohibited for use, the phone will be confiscated and delivered to the office.